Russia Facts for Kids

 - The Volga is Russia's and Europe's longest river with 3,530 km/ 2,190 miles.
 The Volga river mouth is in the Caspian Sea.

 - The deepest lake in the world is Lake Baikal.
 The Russian refer to it as the 'Blue Eye of Siberia'.
-Lake Baikal is the biggest water reservoir in the world holding 1/5 of the world's freshwater reserves.
+Lake Baikal is the biggest water reservoir in the world holding one fifth of the world's freshwater reserves.
 Lake Baikal holds more water than North America's Great Lakes combined!

 - Russia has 11 time zones!